Automattic/wp-calypso/docs/guide/hello-world.md

 ### Ok, ready?

-Run `make run` if it wasn't already running, and load [http://calypso.localhost:3000/hello-world](http://calypso.localhost:3000/hello-world) in your browser.
+Run `npm start` if it wasn't already running, and load [http://calypso.localhost:3000/hello-world](http://calypso.localhost:3000/hello-world) in your browser.
 You should see "Hello, World!" on the page next to the sidebar.
 And since we added `controller.siteSelection` in our initial route setup, changing a site in the sidebar should also work for your hello-world section.
 Happy _calypsoing_!

 Previous: [Values](0-values.md) Next: [The Technology Behind Calypso](tech-behind-calypso.md)